OpenDataAlliance/UniversalVariable/README.md

 	"product": {
 			"url": "http://www.example.com/product?=ABC123",
 			"name": "ABC Trainers",
-			"unit_price": 30.00
+			"unit_price": 30.00,
+			"unit_sale_price": 25.00,
 			"currency": "GBP"
 		},
 	"quantity": 1,
-	"subtotal": 30.00
+	"subtotal": 30.00,
+	"total_discount": 5.00
 }
 ```

 ## Basket

 The Basket object describes the current state of the a user's shopping basket or cart.
+It should be populated on any web page that displays basket information - this may include 'product' or 'category' pages, as well as pages that provide a detailed basket listing.

 Properties: